kartikpandey0007/DevConnect-backend/README.md

 # Devtinder Backend

-A RESTful API built with Node.js, Express.js, and MongoDB to power a Tinder-like platform.
+A RESTful API built with Node.js, Express.js, and MongoDB to power a platform for connecting developers.

 ## Features
 - JWT authentication